artkoder/telegram-post-scheduler/README.md

   register again.
 Pending and approved lists display clickable usernames with inline approval buttons.
 - **US-4**: Channel listener events and `/channels` command.
 - **US-5**: Post scheduling interface with channel selection, cancellation and rescheduling.
+Scheduled list shows the post preview or link with time in HH:MM DD.MM.YYYY format.

 ### In Progress
 - **US-6**: Background scheduler to publish messages.